-National Stock Exchange CEO Chitra Ramkrishna has quit the exchange over difference with its board, people privy to the development told CNBC-TV18.
+National Stock Exchange CEO Chitra Ramkrishna has quit the exchange over apparent differences with its board.

 Ramkrishna has been the Managing Director and Chief Executive Officer of National Stock Exchange of India since April 2013.

 J Ravichandran, who is now the Group President at NSE, will replace Ramkrishna with immediate effect.

 The news came at a time when the exchange was preparing to hit the market with its initial public offering (IPO).

 From 2009 till 2013, Ramkrishna served as Joint MD of the exchange